laceyp99/RAG-Chat/README.md

-# RAG Chatbot
+# RAG Chatbot 🤖

-This application is a Retrieval Augmented Generation (RAG) chatbot built with LangChain and Gradio.
+This application is a **Retrieval Augmented Generation (RAG) chatbot** built with LangChain and Gradio.
 It processes uploaded documents, splits them into chunks, and builds a vector store so that user prompts are answered in context using OpenAI's GPT-4o-mini model.

-## Supported File Types
+## Supported File Types 📂

 Currently, the application supports the following file types for document uploads: